Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 Trump’s ill-guided analogy to business

-Bullying may work in some business ventures, the self-styled master of the deal cannot comprehend that international politics is more akin to Go than to Liar Dice.
+Bullying may work in some business ventures, but the self-styled master of the deal cannot comprehend that international politics is more akin to Go than to Liar Dice.

 Thus far, Trump internationally has angered many and pleased only the following: China, Duterte, Putin, the Israeli expansionists, the European extreme left and racist right, the Iranian hardliners, and Kim Jong Un.